-JCCDC EHS-HS FCC Authorization to Administer Medication/Medical Procedures DHR-CDC-1949
+JCCDC EHS-HS FCC and Center Based Authorization to Administer Medication/Medical Procedures DHR-CDC-1949

-Provider: Date: child.
-Any prescription drucenter) must be in its originame of the drug, and directly each week.
-If it is absolute ug or over the counter drug nal container and must be ections for administering the medication or medical procedures to your sent to the child care facility (home or clearly labeled with your child's name, the e drug.
-A new authorization form is needed to be given medication while at the child ation.
-Child's Name Name of Medication Amount of medication to be given at each dosag ge Instructions (How to give e or apply, such as given by mouth, apply to skin, inhale, drops in eyes, etc.) Time for last dosage giv en at home Time(s) of dosage(s) to be given at the childcare e facility Please give my child the a nbove-named medication a t the time(s) and in the amount(s) indicated.
-Signature of parent/guardian Date To be completed by lice ensee/staff/caregiver: Date medication given Time medication given Signature of person giving medication
+Date: nister medication or medical procedures to your er drug sent to the childcare facility (home or ust be clearly labeled with your child's name, the ring the drug.
+A new authorization form is child to be given medication while at the childcare nation. dosage given by mouth, apply to skin, inhale, drops ldcare facility ation at the time(s) and in the amount(s) indicated.
+Date

+Date medication given Time medication given Signature of person giving medication